LuanEdCosta/Sudoku/README.md

 # Sudoku

-I created this game to learn TypeScript, Eslint and to test some VsCode extensions.
+I created this game to test things and learn ESLint.